Physics and medical physics in a nutshell

 However, physics is not only basic research, but often also application-oriented.
 There are areas of physics that have a strong overlap with other, often technological, fields.
 In most cases, applied physics focuses on questions from these areas and uses knowledge of physical processes and models to answer them.
 Prominent examples are nanotechnology, materials science or medical physics.

-The Department of Physics at TU Dortmund University has four main research areas, which are representative of the broad spectrum of physical issues.
+The Department of Physics at TU Dortmund University has five main areas of research, which are representative of the broad spectrum of open questions in physics.